 Federated Learning

-- Establishing a model exploiting a vast amount of data preserving the privacy
+- FL: Establishing a model exploiting a vast amount of data preserving the privacy

 - Data is stored at local users